Vinilificio/Vinilificio.github.io/_pages/cassette-en.md

 ### Specifiche

-* Risoluzione 300 dpi
+* Resolution at least 300 dpi
-* Formati: PDF o TIFF
-* Font convertiti in tracciati
+* Valid format (PDF or TIFF)
+* Fonts converted into paths
-* Utlizzare i template per inlay e stampa su cassettta
+* Used template for inlay and imprint

-Inlay / Inserto
+Artwork for inlay correct

-* Ricordati di lasciare sempre 3 mm di abbondanza
+* Created 3 mm bleed
-* Metodo colore CMYK
+* CMYK data
-* Lasciare una zona di sicurezza di 2mm tra i testi/informazioni importanti e le linee di taglio
+* Safety zone of 2 mm between text/vital information
+and cut

+Artwork for imprint correct

+* No bleed
+* All printing elements in black
+* Pixel data: grayscale or bitmap

 Stampa su cassetta